-The co-director of documentary ‘Seaford Mods: Invisible Britain’ offers a guide to surviving and thriving in the movie biz.
+The co-director of documentary ‘Sleaford Mods: Invisible Britain’ offers a guide to surviving and thriving in the movie biz.

 As far back as I can remember I always wanted to be a film director.
 It seemed such a big spectacle, a huge celebration, everyone working together to make something exciting and recognisable.
 But it seemed so far away.
 Then roll into the late ’00s and an abundance of affordable equipment swept across the market, making tools accessible for any would-be filmmaker.